Diversity and Inclusion in the ABS

 - employee networks designed for staff to connect, express their views and experiences and share information.

-In addition, we are members of the Australian Network on Disability, Pride in Diversity and Diversity Council of Australia and have engaged and committed senior executive champions for Diversity, Reconciliation, Disability and Carers, LGBTI and Gender Diversity.
+In addition, we are members of the Australian Network on Disability, Pride in Diversity and Diversity Council of Australia and have engaged and committed senior executive champions for Diversity, Reconciliation, Disability and Carers, LGBTI+, Gender Diversity and Culturally and Linguistically Diverse (CALD) networks.

 Workplace Diversity and Inclusion

-The ABS encourages applications from Aboriginal and Torres Strait Islander people, people with a disability, mature age workers, people from diverse cultural and linguistic backgrounds and lesbian, gay, bisexual, transgender, intersex (LGBTI) people.
+The ABS encourages applications from Aboriginal and Torres Strait Islander people, people with a disability, mature age workers, people from diverse cultural and linguistic backgrounds and lesbian, gay, bisexual, transgender, intersex and queer (LGBTI+) people.

 Candidates can make requests for modifications or adjustments to assist you in applying for positions, or if you are successful, in your position.
 If you have particular requirements that need to be met in order to submit your application please contact the National Recruitment Unit.